mathjax/MathJax-docs/web/configuration.rst

 The configuration, loading, and startup processes for MathJax version 3 are different from those of version 2 in a number of ways.
-Where version 2 had several different methods for configuring MathJax, verison 3 streamlines the process and has only one, as described below.
+Where version 2 had several different methods for configuring MathJax, version 3 streamlines the process and has only one, as described below.
 In version 2, you always loaded ``MathJax.js``, and added a ``config=...`` parameter to provide a combined configuration file, but in version 3 you load one of several different files, depending on